dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 ### UIApplication API

-It's also possible to use [UIApplication][uiapplication] to register a notification with the system and to schedule how that notification should be triggered - either by time or location (this was the original API provided for user notifications by Apple).
+It's possible to use [UIApplication][uiapplication] to register a notification with the system and to schedule how that notification should be triggered - either by time or location (this was the original API provided for user notifications by Apple).

 However, there are several issue that a developer might encounter when working with the existing notification as provided by [UIApplication][uiapplication]:

-- There were different callbacks required for local or remote notifications which could lead to duplication of code.
+- There are different callbacks required for local or remote notifications which could lead to duplication of code.
-- The app had limited control of the notification after it had been scheduled with the system.
+- The app has limited control of the notification after it had been scheduled with the system.
-- There were differing levels of support across all of Apple's existing platforms.
+- There are differing levels of support across all of Apple's existing platforms.

 ### About the User Notifications framework